MRC-Epid-it24/intake24/apps/docs/admin/surveys/prompt-types.md

 ### Standard portion prompt

+Prompt to collect portion size based on standard units.

+### Unknown prompt

+Prompt to mark with food with unknown portion size.

 ## Custom prompts

 Prompts with customizable generic behavior.
 Custom prompts can be used multiple times per scheme as long as they are identified with scheme-unique [`Prompt ID`](/admin/surveys/prompt-editor#general).